-For a more comprehensive view of the waste management process at Tuas Marine Transfer Station, please click here.
+For a more comprehensive view of the waste management process at TMTS, please click here.

-Semakau Landfill opened on 1 April 1999 and is currently Singapore’s only landfill facility.
+Semakau Landfill opened on 1 April 1999 and is currently Singapore’s only landfill.
 Covering an area of 350 hectares, it is expected to meet the country’s solid waste disposal needs up to 2035 and beyond.
-In 2016, the landfill received an average of 2,189 tonnes of WTE plant ash and non-incinerable waste daily.
+In 2021, the landfill received an average of 2,098 tonnes of incineration ash and non-incinerable waste each day.

 Measures taken during the landfill’s construction to protect the marine environment ensured that the coral reefs along Pulau Semakau’s western shore remain largely intact.
-The two plots of replanted mangroves are also thriving and can be seen from the bund.
+The two plots of replanted mangroves are also thriving.

 For a more comprehensive view of the solid waste disposal process at Semakau Landfill, please click here.